FAQ

 What makes the Azores special for photography?

-The Azores offer a unique mix of dramatic volcanic landscapes, crater lakes, rugged coastlines, steaming geothermal fields, lush forests, and ever-changing light.
-Each island has its own character and mood, giving photographers a wide variety of subjects within a short timeframe.
+The Azores offer a rare combination of volcanic landscapes, crater lakes, rugged coastlines, geothermal features, lush forests, waterfalls, and fast-changing light.

 Airport transfers